jamesturk/jellyfish/docs/comparison.rst

     Compute the Hamming distance between s1 and s2.

+Hamming distance is the measure of the number of characters that differ between two strings.

+Typically Hamming distance is undefined when strings are of different length, but this implementation considers extra characters as differing.
+For example ``hamming_distance('abc', 'abcd') == 1``.

 See the `Hamming distance article at Wikipedia <http://en.wikipedia.org/wiki/Hamming_distance>`_ for more details.

 Jaro Distance